 The connection between the village of Tangmere and the world war two airmen has now been further cemented by the establishment of the Tangmere Military Aviation Museum - a treasure trove of 20th century warplanes and a fitting way of keeping the brave deeds of those aviators fresh in our memories.
 We owe them a lot.

-The village pub is named The Bader Arms as a tribute to superhuman fighter ace Sir Douglas Bader, who flew sorties from Tangmere.
+The former village pub (now, alas, no longer pulling pints) was named The Bader Arms as a tribute to superhuman fighter ace Sir Douglas Bader, who flew sorties from Tangmere.

 Many of the roads in the newer parts of the village are named after WWII aircraft and airmen.